camlp5/camlp5/doc/source/pptools.rst

   - ``None``, in case of failure.

-- The :ref:`backtracking-parsers` which are like the functional stream parsers but with a backtracking algorithm, testing all possibilities.
+- The :ref:`bparsers` which are like the functional stream parsers but with a backtracking algorithm, testing all possibilities.
 These parsers also return a value of type ``option`` different from the functional stream parsers, i.e either: